Straight Talk on Meat and Dairy in the Compost

 Compost: in many ways, it's totally magical.
-You dump food waste, lawn clippings, paper, and other things into your compost pile, care for it, and it generates rich, dark, nutrient-laden soil that your garden will delight in.
+You dump food waste, lawn clippings, paper, and other things into your compost pile; care for it; and wait for the pile to generate rich, dark, nutrient-laden soil that your garden will love.
 But there are a lot of questions surrounding compost, what you can put in it, and what you shouldn't toss in the compost bin.

-One of the most common questions about compost care is whether it's okay to have animal products like meat, dairy, and bones -- most people know egg shells and seafood shells can be great for compost (if you didn't know, they enrich the soil immensely and deter slugs and snails), but what about sour cream?
+One of the most common questions about compost care is whether it's okay to add animal products like meat, dairy, and bones -- most people know eggshells and seafood shells can be great for compost (if you didn't know, they enrich the soil immensely and deter slugs and snails), but what about sour cream?
 Chicken bones?

 Some people say you should absolutely never put animal products in the compost, ever.
 Others say it's totally fine, and in fact good for the soil; after all, in nature, animals decay right along with everything else.
 Others suggest getting around the problem entirely by going vegan.